Aldehyde tag: Genetically encoding the aldehyde tag

 The formylglycine tag or aldehyde tag is a convenient 6- or 13-amino acids long tag fused to a protein of interest.
 The 6-mer tag represents the small core consensus sequence and the 13-mer tag the longer full motif.

-The experiments on the genetically encoded aldehyde tag by Carrico et al. clearly showed the high conversion efficiency with only the core consensus sequence present.
-Four proteins were produced recombinantly in E.coli with an 86% efficiency of for the full-length motif and >90 % efficiency for the 6-mer determined by mass spectrometry.
+The experiments on the genetically encoded aldehyde tag by clearly showed the high conversion efficiency with only the core consensus sequence present.
+Four proteins were produced recombinantly in E.coli with an 86% efficiency of for the full-length motif and >90% efficiency for the 6-mer determined by mass spectrometry.

 The size of the sequence is analogous to the commonly used 6x His-Tag and has the advantage that it can also be genetically encoded.
 The sequence is recognized in the ER solely depending on primary sequence and subsequently targeted by FGE.
 Notably, in the setup of recombinant expression proteins in E. coli a coexpression of exogenous FGE aids full conversion, although E. coli has endogenous FGE-activity.

-The introduction of an aldehyde tag as proposed by Carrico et al. has a workflow that consists of three segments: A the expression of the fusion protein, that carries the peptide tag derived from the sulfatase motif, B the enzymatic conversion of Cys to f(Gly) and C the bioorthogonal probing with hydrazides or alkoxy amines (Fig. 1).
+The introduction of an aldehyde tag has a workflow that consists of three segments: A the expression of the fusion protein, that carries the peptide tag derived from the sulfatase motif, B the enzymatic conversion of Cys to f(Gly) and C the bioorthogonal probing with hydrazides or alkoxy amines (Fig. 1).

 As seen in Fig. 1, the engineered aldehyde tag consists of six amino acids.
 A set of organisms from all domains of life was chosen and the sequence homology of the sulfatase motif was determined.
 The sequence used is the best consensus for sequences found in bacteria, archaea, worms and higher vertebrates.